igortrinidad/git-pdf-report/README.md

 ```

 That's it!
-Generate a simple git PDF report in just one command.
+With this command, you can create a professional Git PDF report in seconds.

+Ready to streamline your Git reporting process?
+Give Git Report Generator a try and let me know what you think!
+Feel free to contribute to the project or share your feedback.
+Together, let's make Git reporting easier and more accessible for everyone. 💻✨

 ## 🤝 Contributing